 Water is at the core of sustainable development and is critical for socio-economic development, healthy ecosystems and for human survival itself.
 It is vital for reducing the global burden of disease and improving the health, welfare and productivity of populations.

 Water is also at the heart of adaptation to climate change, serving as the crucial link between the climate system, human society and the environment.
+The current impact of global warming on the water cycle amounts to an increase of about 7% of moisture for each 1°C of global mean temperature rise.
 Without proper water governance, there is likely to be increased competition for water between sectors and an escalation of water crises of various kinds, triggering emergencies in a range of water-dependent sectors.